lkodinsson/MARS/Core/Maneuvers.md

 Make a combat check with a -1 penalty against a target within melee range.
 If successful, the target loses one of the items in their hands.
 If you used the unarmed skill and have a free hand, you may instead take it.
 Otherwise, they drop it up to 3m away.

 You cannot disarm a target of their shield or an unarmed weapon.

+## Distracting Strike

+**Type:** Offensive
+**Specializations:** Finesse, Martial, Unarmed

+**Stamina Cost:** 2
+**Action Speed:** Standard

+**Resist:** Willpower

+Make a melee attack with +1 to hit.
+If successful, the target must lose concentration on an ability or effect.
+If they do, they cannot perform that ability on their next turn.
+Additionally, if the target is in the middle of an extended action or readying an action, then that action becomes interrupted and is not performed.

 ## Double Shot